Omkar7637/NXP-S32K344-Development-/README.md

 ---

-## 8.4 How to present these flowcharts to client/manager

-Use this sequence when presenting:

-1. **Start with 0.2** (full architecture/runtime picture).
-2. **Show 3.1** (deterministic startup order and safety bring-up).
-3. **Show 5.1** (continuous runtime behavior and retry/fault supervision).
-4. **Show 6.2 + 6.3** (user interaction and operational states).
-5. **Show 7.2.1** (control strategy for speed + current limiting).
-6. **Show 7.5.2** (MCU-predriver communication accountability).
-7. **Show 8.3** (why red LED and motor stop are intentional safety responses).

-Recommended closing sentence:
-"The firmware is designed so that control performance, operator commands, and safety interlocks run continuously together, with fault-latched behavior prioritizing hardware protection."

----

 ## 9. Motor control behavior (what “six-step hall” means here)

 Six-step commutation energizes two phases at a time (one high, one low) according to rotor sector.